kolade2/spark-bytes/README.md

 # Project Goal:
-By the end of BostonHacks we would like to be able to send text messages if leftover food is avalibale on campus.
+By the end of BostonHacks we would like to be able to send text messages if leftover food is available on campus.
-Additionally, we want to consdier security so, we will have users sign up with BU email and phone number (kerbros login).
+Additionally, we want to consider security so, we will have users sign up with BU email and phone number (kerbros login).

 # Nice to have:
 A nice to have feature includes adding a range proximity (google maps API) to be able to send texts out to those who are in the surrounding area.